learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 in the `ls` command, `h` is an option on the `l` flag meaning "**h**uman readable formats."
-They can be combined with `a` meaning "**a**ll information" including "hidden files" (files that start with a `.`, often used for internal operating system configuration &mdash; we'll expand on this in a moment).
+They can be combined with `a` meaning "**a**ll information" including "hidden files" (files that start with a `.`, often used for internal operating system configuration — we'll expand on this in a moment).

 Try these three together: